Storm-Robotics/2023StormMaster/README.md

-# Storm 2023 Robot Code

-Special thanks to team 364 for their falcon base swerve code, on which the repository was based.

-For setting up the swerve drive please refer to their README which is at the bottom of this file.

 **Note: In 2023, there was an [issue](https://github.com/Team364/BaseFalconSwerve/issues/8) that prevented this code from working with MK4i's (or any module that used inverted motors).
 A [fix](https://github.com/Team364/BaseFalconSwerve/issues/8#issuecomment-1384799539) has been found, tested on a real robot, and this issue is believed to have been fixed as of 1/17.
 If anyone experiences any further issues, please report them.
 Thanks**

 # BaseFalconSwerve </br>